 The Bachelor of Science in Music is for students who desire a strong music program, together with a well-rounded liberal arts education.
-The curriculum combines practical music instruction, including private lessons; classes in music theory and music history; elective credits that can be used toward your chosen music concentration; and traditional liberal arts courses in science, history, literature, economics, political science, philosophy and foreign languages.
-The program ranges from 129 to 137 credits, depending on your course selection.
+Our 120-credit curriculum combines practical music instruction, including private lessons; classes in music theory and music history; elective credits that can be used toward your chosen music concentration; and traditional liberal arts courses in science, history, literature, economics, political science, philosophy and foreign languages.

 As a student in this program, you will work with faculty members who are active musicians with flourishing professional careers.
-In addition, you will have access to workshops and master classes conducted by high-profile musical artists from New York City and around the world.
+In addition, you will have access to workshops and master classes conducted by high-profile musical artists from across the country and around the world.

 Qualities that Set Our Program Apart

 You will work with some of the most talented and successful musicians and teachers in the New York metro area.
 Our faculty members are active musicians and teachers, and they represent some of the most cutting-edge and high profile people in the profession.